 However, whether and how response training intervention impact consumption behaviors remain largely unresolved.
-As stated above, Ecurrent evidence for a reduction in food consumption after food response training relies either on self-reported consumption outcomes such as food frequency questionnaires or food journals^{6,12,13}, or on laboratory tasks such as food buffets or bogus taste tests^{9,10,23-26}.
+As stated above, current evidence for a reduction in food consumption after food response training relies either on self-reported consumption outcomes such as food frequency questionnaires or food journals^{6,12,13}, or on laboratory tasks such as food buffets or bogus taste tests^{9,10,23-26}.
 While these studies observed modulations in consumption, they do not directly demonstrate real-world effects.
 Indeed, the effect of food response training remains mixed on physiological parameters (e.g., BMI, body fat)^{6,7,21,27-30}, self-report measures are intrinsically biased because of memory and social confounds31, and laboratory settings only partly mimic ecological situations.
 To our knowledge, the only study reporting real-world effects focused on eating disorder symptoms and were thus potentially confounded by the clinical condition of the population of interest8.

 We aim to bridge this gap by testing with a double-blind randomized controlled trial whether a gamified food response training intervention combining a Go/NoGo and CAT can improve adherence to a restrictive diet focusing on the participants' favorite sugary drinks.
-Adherence to a restrictive diet is valuable to index the real-world effect of food response training because:-i) it is easier to report and less biased by memory or the relationship with the experimenter; ii) it represents an important usecase for conditions such as diabetes or food intolerance; improving the success rate of restrictive dieting will demonstrate the relevance of such intervention as an adjuvant approach to conventional interventions in (sub-)clinical populations; and iii) letting the participant stop their training whenever they want in a two-weeks window enables to investigate the link of the intervention's length on its real-world effect size, thereby allowing to formulate recommendations for its use in applied settings.
+Adherence to a restrictive diet is valuable to index the real-world effect of food response training because: i) it represents an important use-case for conditions such as diabetes or food intolerance; improving the success rate of restrictive dieting will demonstrate the relevance of such intervention as an adjuvant approach to conventional interventions in (sub-)clinical populations; and ii) letting the participant stop their training whenever they want in a two-weeks window enables to investigate the link of the intervention's length on its real-world effect size.